vigevenoj/k8sharkbait/README.md

 3. A deployed StorageClass that can be used to create persistent volume claims.

 # Preflight
-This section covers internal setup and tooling not currently pushed to the public repo and is mostly ignorable notes You'll need a Linode account and a valid API token in addition to some other details in a configuration file that you should not check into source control.
+You'll need a Linode account and a valid API token in addition to some other details in a configuration file that you should not check into source control.
 An example config.yaml:
 ```
 linode: